 CILTNA is part of an international logistics and professional organisation with more than 30,000 members operating under royal charter in more than 30 countries.
-It provides a network of contacts, promotes the exchange of information on all aspects affecting the performance and evolution of the transportation system through seminars, workshops and conferences; collaborates with other private and public organizations (including governments and academic institutions) on training; and promotes public recognition of excellence in the profession.
+It provides a network of contacts, promotes the exchange of information on all aspects affecting the performance and evolution of the transportation system through seminars, workshops, and conferences; collaborates with other private and public organizations (including governments and academic institutions) on training; and promotes public recognition of excellence in the profession.
 Members are all areas of professional activity including those involved in supply chain management, dispute resolution, policy and strategic planning, warehousing, operations, client services, academics, consultants, and key decision makers.

 For more than 30 years, Harbourfront Centre in Toronto has been on the cutting edge of all that is current and creative, bringing together the best in both Canadian culture and the rich mosaic of cultures from within our country and around the world.
-Harbourfront Centre is an innovative, non-profit cultural organization which provides internationally renowned programming in the arts, culture, education and recreation, all within a collection of distinctive venues in the heart of Toronto’s downtown waterfront.
+Harbourfront Centre is an innovative, non-profit cultural organization which provides internationally renowned programming in the arts, culture, education, and recreation, all within a collection of distinctive venues in the heart of Toronto’s downtown waterfront.

-Glendon School of Public and International Affairs
+Glendon School of Public Affairs

-The Glendon School is Canada’s first bilingual graduate school of public and international affairs.
+The GSPA is Canada’s first bilingual graduate school of public and international affairs.
 A unique Canadian institution, it combines a comprehensive bilingualism with a focus upon both public and international affairs.
 Adopting a global perspective, the School explores the relationship between public institutions and their larger environment.
 Its purpose is to advance research on public and international affairs; provide a high-quality bilingual master’s program; and offer innovative professional development programming.
-The Glendon School is located in mid-town Toronto on the fully bilingual Glendon Campus of York University.
+The Glendon School is in mid-town Toronto on the fully bilingual Glendon Campus of York University.
 This picturesque setting is the ideal venue for bringing together public leaders and academic specialists to discuss and debate the challenges facing contemporary public life.